Shopify/checkout-sheet-kit-swift/README.md

 - **Requests**: Bidirectional messages with an `id` that expect a response (e.g., address validation, submit hooks)
 - **Notifications**: Unidirectional messages without an `id` that don't expect a response (e.g., lifecycle events)

-This separation ensures type safety—notifications cannot accidentally be given response methods, and requests always have a non-null `id`.
+This separation is enforced through the class hierarchy: `BaseRPCRequest` adds the `id` property and response methods, while `BaseRPCNotification` is minimal and only overrides `isNotification` to return `true`.
+Type safety is achieved—requests always have a non-null `id` and response capabilities, while notifications do not.

 **Internal Protocols**: All protocols are marked `internal` to hide RPC implementation details from SDK consumers, who only interact with the public `CheckoutDelegate` protocol and concrete event types.